wimvanderbauwhede/RefactorF4Acc/tests/velfg_memory_reduction_bigger/README.md

 Our memory reduction approach eliminates the 31 intermediate arrays entirely.
 In the other algorithms, there are no redundant arrays.

-To illustrate the impact: assuming the GPU has 4GB of memory, then the maximum domain  for the original code was 100 MB, which translates to a domain of about 400x400 points.
+[[To illustrate the impact: assuming the GPU has 4GB of memory, then the maximum domain  for the original code was 100 MB, which translates to a domain of about 400x400 points.
-After removal of the intermediate arrays, the domain can be up to 1000x1000 points.
+After removal of the intermediate arrays, the domain can be up to 1000x1000 points.]]
+To illustrate the impact: the server used in this work has 62GB of memory.
+The maximum domain for the original code was 2100x2100x90 points, which corresponds to an array size of 1.5GB
+After removal of the intermediate arrays, the domain can be up to 5400x5400x90 points, an array size of 9.8GB.

-As all redundant array accesses are replace by register accesses in the GPU, the resulting code is not only more memory efficient but also faster.
+As all redundant array accesses are replaced by register accesses, the resulting code is not only more memory efficient but also faster, as shown in Section Evaluation

+## Evaluation

+To evaluate the performance of the memory-reduced code, we used a dual-socket Intel(R) Xeon(R) CPU E5-2640 v2 server which has 8 hyperthreaded cores per socket, so 32 hardware threads in total.
+The CPU frequency is 2GHz and the cache is 20MB.
+The server has 62GB or RAM.

+model name: Intel(R) Xeon(R) CPU E5-2640 v2 @ 2.00GHz
+cpu MHz: 2001.372
+cache size: 20480 KB
+siblings: 16
+cpu cores: 8

+We evaluated the performance of the memory-reduced code as a function of the number of threads and compared it to the reference code, i.e. the auto-parallelised code before memory reduction.
+Fig XXX shows the comparison for the maximum array size supported by the reference code.
+We observe that the memory-reduced code is twice as fast as the reference code regardless of the number of threads.
+Fig XXX shows the comparison for a much smaller array size (a domain of 300x300x90 points, or array size 31MB).
+Even with this low memory utilisation, the memory-reduced code is 50% faster than the reference regardless of the number of threads.

+Finally we evaluated the performance as a function of memory size for the optimal number of threads (32).
+From Fig XXX it is clear that the compute time is linear with the memory size until the memory limit of the system is exceeded.

 *** FIXME FIXME FIXME >>> ***